 For example, investing in tools and purchasing the raw materials to produce a product that costs a lot of money and time.
 However, producing the second product is cheaper than the first because you bought all the materials from the start.
 Then the third one is still cheaper because you depreciate the cost of the equipment.

 Large corporations are able to negotiate for a lower price from the supplier to keep costs down easily.
 It is difficult for much smaller or 8(a) certified businesses to get the same deal.
 These businesses must be almost under the influence of many costs by the lack of purchasing power, from fixed costs to variable costs.
 Therefore, they can't reduce the costs of their products and services, they must charge higher prices.
 That is why customers don't choose them instead of another popular brand.

 One of the conditions for that a business could excel is the best staff available.
 However, it is hard for small or 8(a) certified businesses to attract high-level employees because big players can afford to pay them more.
 Instead, these businesses can make up for in non-financial perks such as the ability to move up the ladder more quickly, flexible working and more to attract who want a bigger paycheck elsewhere.

 One of the easy ways to get a sale is to make sure the customer already has your brand in their mind when the need arises.
 That’s often the case with big corporations such as Dell, Apple, IBMs or AECOM because they have a larger budget for marketing activities to promote products more widely and open branches in more locations than smaller competitors.

-On the contrary, 8(a) certified businesses cannot have brand recognition to attract new leads gain more customers and expand their operations because they haven't had years of exposure in the marketplace.
-Therefore, the company reputation should be built and developed from scratch and go through a long time to reach the level of a large business.
+On the contrary, 8(a) certified businesses cannot have the brand recognition to attract new leads gain more customers, and expand their operations because they haven't had years of exposure in the marketplace.
+Therefore, the company's reputation should be built and developed from scratch and go through a long time to reach the level of a large business.

 14 Ways to Improve the Business Image for a Sustainable Competitive Advantage